-How to Talk to Your Kids About Scary Things
+How to Talk to Your Kids About Scary Things: 9 Top Tips

 Children today are exposed to more information than at any other time in history.
 They can access news and media by television, and through several forms of social media on their phones and tablets.
 Social media increases the amount of media content they have access to and lessens the control parents have over what their children see.
 It also exposes children to a rawer form of media, including firsthand accounts, videos and pictures.
-This access to information comes as we enter the third year of a global pandemic and hear about war, refugee crises, violent crime and political and social conflict here and abroad.
+This access to information comes in the midst of a pandemic, acts of terrorism, war, refugee crises, violent crime and political and social conflict here and abroad.
 It’s not surprising then that children are reporting more anxiety and parents are asking for recommendations for talking to their children about scary media.

 By following the recommendations below, parents can help their children understand what they are seeing in the media:

 - Monitor your own emotional reaction to the news – Children are experts at picking up on the emotions of adults around them, and no emotions are more impactful to them than those of their parents.